-- Whether the value is composed of sub-values or is indivisible. - Whether the value represents textual or numerical information. - Whether the value represents integral or floating-point information. - The sequence of memory operations required to access the value. - The kind of the type.
+- Whether the value is composed of sub-values or is indivisible. - Whether the value represents textual or numerical information.

+- Whether the value represents integral or floating-point information. - The sequence of memory operations required to access the value. - The kind of the type.

-For example, the type $\{x: u8, y: u8\}$ defines the set of immutable values that are composite records, each containing two unsigned 8-bit integers accessed through the components x and y, and laid out in memory with the x component preceding the y component.
+For example, the type (u8, u8) defines the set of immutable values that are composite pairs, each containing two unsigned 8-bit integers accessed by pattern-matching and laid out in memory with the x component preceding the y component.